where-are-the-avocados/where-are-the-avocados/README.md

 ## About me!
 Hi, You can call me Rhiannon.
+I'm a trans girl from Chile, interested in statistics and data science.
+Currently learning map modding and python.
 Don't be ashamed to reach me here or on my website!

 ## Interests!
 I’m currently interested in data science, web design and virtualization!